lalitdotdev/social-sentiment-analysis/README.md

 # social-sentiment-analysis

-This repository explores sentiment and social network analysis in the context of social media platforms.
+This repository is related to my final year project which explores sentiment and social network analysis in the context of social media platforms.
 Leveraging NLP techniques, including traditional ML and BERT models, it conducts sentiment analysis on a dataset of 1.6 million Twitter tweets.

 # Analysis of Some Aspects of Social Networking